After twenty minutes of washing, soaping, and wiping, the bike is ready again to be enveloped by the highway dust.

 A welcome side-effect of lacking scrutiny, however, is an easy path to motorcycle ownership.
 The road taxes are low, the insurance is extremely cheap or optional.
 Most administrative issues are solvable with relatively small amounts of money.

-Owning a light, cheap vehicle is a wonderfully liberating experience, and, in the context of Chiang Mai is worth the money, risks, and the effort.
+Owning a light, cheap vehicle is a wonderfully liberating experience, and, in the context of Chiang Mai is worth the money, risks, and effort.
 Gone are the days spending four hours a day commuting, thousands of dollars on gas, insurance, and repairs.
-Even though riding steel isn’t as comfortable as sitting in an armchair with A/C in a large metal box, it is much cooler and faster than walking, a lot less painful in traffic, and a pure joy on the windy, well-paved roads of evergreen Thailand.
+Even though riding steel isn’t as comfortable as sitting in an armchair with A/C in a large metal box, it is much cooler and faster than walking, a lot less painful in traffic, and pure joy on the windy, well-paved roads of evergreen Thailand.

 I ride up a two-lane strip, filled with twists, turns, dips, and hills.
 On my motorcycle, I lean into bends as deep as I can, until it feels like the wheels are about to slip.
 I take wider arcs across lane divider, trying to keep gear constant while checking rear-view mirrors for trucks and big bikes speeding into my trajectory.